ajcrites/gilt/README.md

 To get set up for development, simply clone the repo and `yarn install` and you should be good to go.

-`yarn prepublish` will create the output command in `lib/index.js` which you can run as an executable.
+`yarn prepublishOnly` will create the output command in `lib/index.js` which you can run as an executable.

 I recommend running `yarn link` to link the repository for local development